Wild's Kevin Fiala: 'I feel I'm going to be the same player'

 Evason is confident, too, and among Wild personnel, he might know Fiala best.

-As the previous head coach of Nashville’s minor league team, Evason oversaw Fiala’s adjustment from Europe after the Predators drafted him in 2014 — a transition that included growing pains as Fiala had to learn the North American game.
+As the previous head coach of Nashville's minor league team, Evason oversaw Fiala's adjustment from Europe after the Predators drafted him in 2014 — a transition that included growing pains as the Switzerland native had to learn the North American game.

 "I've had some tough fights with him, small fights," Fiala said.
 "But in the end, I'm very happy that he showed me the way."